sogaiu/janet-emacs-trial-kit/README.md

 `*elpaca-log*` will likely show a list of packages being downloaded.
 Please wait for this to finish.
 One can tell once there are no longer any packages listed.

+Windows note: For reasons unknown, sometimes there may be a failure for elpaca itself.
+It appears that quitting emacs and trying again (i.e. invoke `janet jetk`) is a work-around for this.

 Close both of the buffers by pressing `q` with the focus in each.